 Linda Bellos is one of the UK’s leading equality law specialists.
 She has made it her life’s work to understand equality law and bring it alive for people who need to know how to use it.

-Linda was involved from almost the very outset of the IEDP in 2008, first as a member of the Steering Committee, and was appointed as Chair at the first AGM in June 2009.
+Linda was involved from almost the very outset of the IEDP in 2008, first as a member of the Steering Committee, and was appointed as Chair at the first AGM in June 2009, a post she held until she had to step down for personal reasons in 2014.
 For many years she had been very politically active as a socialist, feminist, black lesbian.
 She became particularly well known as the leader of Lambeth Council between 1986 and 1988.
 She went on to establish herself as a diversity trainer and was awarded an OBE in 2006 for services to diversity.

 She is passionate about the need for high quality practitioners in the field and insistent that practice should be rooted in a good understanding of the law.